feli-flitzberg/FerretOS/README.md

 installation, re-initialize the machine id.
 It is also advised to only reinstall dbus in the chroot if you are sure you won't need the chroot environment after exiting that instance.***

+## PRIVACY POLICY

+This repository is hosted by Github.
+While FerretOS does not collect or send us anything, we have enabled the Issues and Discussions features, which could collect information beyond what is submitted directly.
+Github also collects information for statistics panels in the repository.
+We don't control these.
+Github's privacy policy is available here: <https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement>